LSR Fortessa (Becton Dickinson):

-The instrument is able to sort cells at a rate of up to 25,000 cells per second (depending on cell type) and up to four different populations can be collected at any one time.
-Cells can be depositied into a variety of different vessles, including 96-well plates for single cell cloning, and temperature controlled sample and collection chambers preserve sample quality.
+The instrument is able to sort cells at a rate of up to 10,000 cells per second (depending on cell type) and up to four different populations can be collected at any one time.
+Cells can be depositied into a variety of different vessles, including 384-well and 96-well plates for single cell cloning.
+Temperature controlled sample and collection chambers preserve sample quality.

 For more detailed information on what is required to successfully sort cells, see Techniques.